Thornlie

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Thornlie has 132 active public transport stops offering a mix of train and bus services.
-These stops are served by 17 individual routes, collectively providing 4,139 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 193 meters to the nearest stop.
+These are covered by 17 routes, providing 4,139 weekly passenger trips in total.
+Residents have excellent transport accessibility, with an average distance of 193 meters to the nearest stop.
+Most residents commute outward daily.
+Car remains the primary mode of transport at 83%, while train usage stands at 9%.
+On average, there are 1.6 vehicles per dwelling.

+According to the 2021 Census, only 5.2% of residents work from home, which may be influenced by COVID-19 conditions.
 Service frequency averages 591 trips per day across all routes, translating to approximately 31 weekly trips per stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport